May Pocock-Minchin

 However, if it worries us, dear, you be 27 and I'll be 24.
 Ah, I wouldn't mind being 24 again, but a lot has happened since then, and the experiences, well, they are all for the best, and seeing one can't have them without going through them, I'm content to be 27, and hạve my dear Len 24."
 Then later on, "You asked about my health, dear.
 I am well, thank you.
 To be honest, oftentimes I don't feel well, but I'm trying not to let feelings count."

-After their marriage on February 8, 1928, Len and May returned to work at the college in New Zealand.
+After their marriage Len and May returned to work at the college in New Zealand.
 The next year, Kelvin Lennard was born.
 This began the next and perhaps the most important phase of May's life, that of motherhood.
 Over the next five and a half years four other children were added to the Minchin household.
-Joan
+Joan Marie was born in 1931, Yvonne Mae in 1932, and finally the twins, Valmae Joyce and Leona Grace in 1935.
+Five children under the age of six!

 May thrived on mothering, but it wasn't an easy life.
 During this time Len had accepted a call back to Australia to become a youth leader for the South New South Wales Conference, and later for the Australasian Division.
 This job required frequent traveling, forcing May to manage the home alone.
 Many a late night was spent washing diapers by hand, preparing food, and keeping the household in order.
 Every morning and evening she milked the cow.